Oakham United F.C. (Rutland): History

 The 2017–18 season saw the club finish 19th in the league and so were relegated back to the Peterborough and District Football League Premier Division.

 In the 2023-24 the club won the Peterborough Senior Cup beating Warboys Town on Penalties at the Weston Homes Stadium.

 The Club finished 11th in 2024/25 in the Peterborough District Senior Premier Division.

+In the 2025/26 season the club finished 10th in the PDFL under the stewardship of Neil Duncan.
+The club reached the Final of the Peterborough Senior Cup played at Stamford's Zeeco Stadium.

 Ground

 The club play their home games at Main Road, Barleythorpe, near Oakham, Rutland.
 The ground has been called Lands' End, Lonsdale Meadow and Sterling Meadows.